6 Money moves for millennials to build a strong financial house

 Usually, people experience lifestyle inflation with each salary hike.
 So when your income increases, you should contribute more toward your emergency fund.
 God forbid, if you lose your job, then you can use it to maintain the new standard of lifestyle.

 1. Use credit cards wisely: Let’s face the fact.
 It’s tough to live without a credit card in our country.
 A credit card helps you to buy things which you need now but don’t have sufficient cash to afford them.
 A credit card also helps you to build credit, which is extremely important when you want to have a good FICO score.
 However, there is a catch.
 A credit card can drop your FICO score if not handled with care.
 When you cross your credit limit or don’t pay bills on time, your FICO score drops.
 So always try to maintain an ideal credit utilization ratio, which is 30%.
 Pay your credit card bills on time so that you can build a positive payment history.
+Get insight into how to build a strong financial house, by visiting Letter Boxd.

 Table of Contents